Livermore’s appeal to the California Supreme Court in an effort to erase their Appellate Court loss was unsuccessful.

 After such a publicized defeat at the supreme court, one might speculate that Garaventa Hill is too hot to handle, and Lamphier-Gregory may decide not to participate again.
 Other environmental consultants may also need to carefully consider the potential downside as well.

-For eight long years, the resident opponents did what they could without a well equipped skill set guiding their activities.
+For eight long years, the resident opponents did what they could without a completely equipped skill set to guide them through the various complexities.
 Though poorly armed, they brought their case all the way to the Supreme Court and won.
 Now, the same people are more motivated, have a GREAT Environmental law firm, are apparently well funded, highly visible, and have newfound political power.
 It seems unlikely that Lamphier-Gregory will reenter the fray, but why would any competent environmental consultant want to walk straight into a buzz saw?
-Lafferty is a wild card.
+The same question applies to Lafferty Communities.

 Maybe they’re thinking about trying anyway.

-As for the Lafferty Communities, they have said very little.
+Lafferty Communities have said very little.
 They are active on Facebook, but seem to ignore their Yelp page which has a 1 star rating.
 In an interview with the San Francisco Chronicle just after the court defeat, attorney Alicia Guerra stated, “Lafferty Communities remains fully committed to its in-fill housing project in the city of Livermore which will offer needed excellent and affordable housing to the community.”

 The process itself would really be a return to where they started in 2011, but from an even more disadvantaged posture.
 It’s a lot of work, new surveys, a greatly expanded “no-project alternative”, etc. The public scrutiny will be substantial, and could be overwhelming.